-The vast majority of files are shared only by a relatively small set of prolific GUIDs.
-Consider Gnutella (though similar trends hold for eMule): If we remove the top 0.01% of 775,941 GUIDs as determined by corpus size, only 59% of the known FOI remain available in the network.
+network.
 In other words, 41% of the unique files on the network are made available by a group of only about 80 GUIDs.
-In fact, the top 0.01% have 3,242 distinct FOI on average, with the top peer possessing about 25,000 FOI.
-However, note that most of the files are only available for a relatively short amount of time; as Figure 4 shows, only 28% are available for more than 10 days during our study.
+The top 0.01% have 3,242 distinct FOI on average, with the top peer possessing about 25,000 FOI.
+Most of these files, however, are only available for a relatively short amount of time; as Figure 4 shows, only 28% are available for more than 10 days during our study.
 Some of this is due to the relatively low number of days these high-contributing GUIDs were observed; this also explains the failure of the observed days heuristic.
 These prolific GUIDs have a worldwide presence.
 Removing them requires tremendous multi-national cooperation as we discuss below.

-3.2.2 Impact of Geography on Availability
+4.2.2 Impact of Geography on Availability

-GUIDs sharing CP are located all over the world, as shown in Figure 1.
 Our data are mostly based on the efforts of U.S. law enforcement, and the files they are looking for are arguably tuned to U.S. perpetrators.
 As law enforcement agents are limited by jurisdiction, the locational diversity of these users provides a resistance to the straightforward approach of prioritizing them.
-Only a small majority of top Gnutella GUIDs (by corpus size)-57 out of 100-are located in the U.S. The rightmost bar ("All U.S.") in Figure 5 shows the reduction in availability if we restrict our removal to U.S. GUIDs (that is, GUIDs with an IP located in the U.S.) only.
+Only a small majority of top Gnutella GUIDs (by corpus size)-57 out of 100 are located in the U.S. The rightmost bar ("All U.S.") in Figure 5 shows the reduction in availability if we restrict our removal to U.S. GUIDs (that is, GUIDs with an IP located in the U.S.) only.
 Note that we remove all such GUIDS in our analysis, a clearly infeasible approach in practice.
-Just 30% of files are unavailable (internationally) after removing all GUIDs in the U.S.; removing just the top 0.01% internationally (a group of about 80 GUIDs) has a similar effect, suggesting the utility of a coordinated international approach.
+Just 30% of files are unavailable (internationally) after removing all GUIDs in the U.S.; removing